transducens/Idiomata-Cognitor/README.md

 gzip -d model.pkl.gz
 ```

-## Use
+## Usage

-To use the [classification script](https://github.com/transducens/Romance-languages-identifier/blob/main/lang_identification.py), you would need to provide the sentences to be identified as input via standard input, along with the model to be used as a parameter.
+To use the [classification script](https://github.com/transducens/Romance-languages-identifier/blob/main/lang_identification.py), you would need to provide the sentences to be identified via standard input, along with the model to be used as an argument.
 The output will then be the input sentences along with the corresponding language identifier separated by a tab.

-For example, if you have a list of sentences in a file named `input.txt`, you can use the following command:
+For example, if you have a list of sentences in the file `input.txt`, you can use the following command:

 ```
 cat input.txt | python lang_identification.py --model model.pkl